10 BEST Things To Do in Lisbon.. whilst you learn Portuguese!

 1. Eat (several!)
 Pastéis de Belém

 In the Belém neighbourhood, which is located in the west of Lisbon, you can eat Lisbon’s original pastries.
-They were the very first ones and only those can be called Pastéis de Belém, everywhere else they are called Pastéis de Nata (portuguese custard tarts).
+They were the very first of their kind and only these can be called Pastéis de Belém, everywhere else they are called Pastéis de Nata (portuguese custard tarts).
 Get on tram 15, go to Belém and eat a Pastel de Belém inside the pastry shop, it’s divine and without doubt one of the best things to do in Lisbon!

 2. A Ride on Tram 28